Top Tips for Running an Accounting Firm from Home

 - Your office space (more on this in a moment)

 Of course, you’ll have plenty of ongoing accountancy software costs that are pretty much unavoidable when running an accountancy firm from home.
 Remember though, these software costs should be absorbed within each client’s fee.

 Anyone who starts running an accountancy firm from home – or any accountancy service for that matter – must register and be monitored by a recognised supervisory body.
 These include the AAT, ACCA and CIMA and they’ll all require you to hold a practising certificate when running your own business.

 You must gain formal authorisation from HMRC to communicate with HMRC on behalf of each new client.
 You will also need to be aware of and abide by the rules on data protection and anti-money laundering.

-Many people who choose to offer bookkeeping from home have a strict check-list of items they rigidly stick to when onboarding each new client.
+Many people who choose to offer bookkeeping from home have a strict checklist of items they rigidly stick to when onboarding each new client.

 Work Out How Your Accountancy Firm Will Be Different

 Everyone has something they’re great at.
-It could be that you’re a fantastic all-round accountant but it’s still useful to know what your unique qualities are.
+It could be that you’re a fantastic all-around accountant but it’s still useful to know what your unique qualities are.
 Your difference might be that you’ve got a lot of experience within a trade such as transport and manufacturing.
 Or perhaps you’ve got in-depth tax knowledge, where you’re able to advise on VAT, Capital Gains Tax, and Inheritance planning.
 Whatever it is, know your strengths and own them.

 Remember, where you work says a lot about you, especially working in financial services.
 Clients will be completely comfortable with the idea of you working from home.
-But when you invite them over for a consultation or jump on a zoom call, what will your office space say?
+But when you invite them over for a consultation or jump on a Zoom call, what will your office space say?
 You may be one of the lucky few who already has a beautiful light-filled office, but if not, you may want to consider a SMART outside office.